-Support costs are those which provide indirect support to the Trust and School and College e.g. finance, i) Operating leases j) Tangible fixed assets
+Support costs are those which provide indirect support to the Trust and School and College e.g. finance, human resources, facilities, governance costs and IT.
+Support costs not attributable to a single activity like these have been allocated on a basis consistent with identified cost drivers for that cost category such as staff numbers.

+i) Operating leases